heilaaks/snippy/docs/source/development.rst

     # Start PostgreSQL in container.
     sudo docker run -d --name postgres -e POSTGRES_PASSWORD= -p 5432:5432 -d postgres

-    # Work with Python virtual environment
+    # Work with Python virtual environment.
     workon p37-snippy

-    # Run tests default tests.
-This does not include docker, server or
+    # Run the default development tests.
+This does not include docker, server
-    # tests with other databases than SQLite.
+    # or tests with other databases than SQLite.
     make test

     # Run all tests against PostgreSQL.